 Connections

 Wave allows users to connect to various machines and unify them together in a way that preserves the unique behavior of each.
-At the moment, this extends to SSH remote connections and local WSL connections.
+At the moment, this extends to SSH remote connections, local WSL connections, and AWS S3 buckets.

 Access a Connection in a Block

 The easiest way to access connections is to click the icon.
-From there, you can either type [user]@[host]
+From there, you can type one of the following to depending on the connection you want:

 What are wsh Shell Extensions?